 A. The Business Case for Corporate Governing: Does It Enhance Firm Value?

-An analysis of the normative merits of corporate governing must start with the business case: Are corporate governing initiatives good for business?
-While this is eminently an empirical question, 293 the answer is highly dependent not only on the area of intervention (certain areas may be perceived as less divisive than others), but also on the specific circumstances and goals of each individual corporation.
-294 In other words, some corporate governing may benefit, and
+An analysis of the normative merits of corporate governing must start with the business case: Are corporate governing initiatives good for the business?
+This is eminently an empirical question, which a burgeoning literature in various disciplines, including marketing, management,